dgorczyca/Testing-Github-API/README.md

 Web frameworks:
 <ul>
 Spring Boot for backend (Spring web)<br />
-HTML....
-I am planning to use https://mdbootstrap.com/javascript/charts/ for pie charts for the repositories<br />
+For HTML I am planning to use https://mdbootstrap.com/javascript/charts/ for pie charts for the repositories<br />
-Stuck at the moment with thymelife templating engine
 </ul>

 So far I have prepared a mini library for handling GitHub API. <br />